L&E Restaurant Serving For 25 Years

 Congratulations on 25 years L&E Restaurant!
 Let’s hope to see many more, as this place has been a local fixture in the region.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on October 5, 2013, in Business, Cuisine and tagged business, Christopher Mitchelmore, Great Northern Peninsula, Newfoundland & Labrador, Restaurant, Straits-White Bay North, The Straits White Bay North.
+Posted on October 5, 2013, in Business, Food & Beverage and tagged business, Christopher Mitchelmore, Great Northern Peninsula, Newfoundland & Labrador, Restaurant, Straits-White Bay North, The Straits White Bay North.
 Bookmark the permalink.
 1 Comment.